 Sakurajima in Japan

-One of the most active volcanoes in the world, Sakurajima erupted as recently as Sept.
-5, when a plume of smoke more than a mile high rose from its crater as it spewed volcanic ash and other material.
+One of the most active volcanoes in the world, Sakurajima most recent eruption was July 26, 2016, when it spewed volcanic ash 16,000 feet into the air.
 The phenomenon is nothing new.

 Sakurajima erupted more than 1,000 times in 2013 and 471 in 2014.
 The volcano remains on a Level 3 alert on a scale of 5, meaning it could erupt at any time — but that doesn’t mean you shouldn’t visit it.